 Woolf seems un-Wildean—interior monologue replacing dialogue, psychological realism replacing wit.
 But Orlando shares Wilde's playfulness about gender and identity, Mrs. Dalloway examines upper-class London society with similar attention to surface and depth, and Woolf's essays argue for aesthetic autonomy much as Wilde did.
 Both were concerned with how identity is performed, how society constrains authenticity, and how art provides freedom conventional life denies.
 Woolf's Bloomsbury circle represented early 20th-century aestheticism—intellectual rather than decorative, but still prioritizing art and conversation above conventional morality.

-For comedy of manners: Shaw, Coward, and Waugh continue Wilde's tradition of using wit to expose social hypocrisy.
+For comedy of manners: Shaw, Coward, and Waugh continue Wilde's tradition of using wit to expose social hypocrisy; Maugham extends it with greater psychological realism.

-For aestheticism and decadence: Pater (philosophy), Huysmans (extreme application), and Firbank (camp continuation) explore beauty-as-philosophy.
+For aestheticism and decadence: Pater (philosophy), Huysmans (extreme application), Firbank (camp continuation), and Mallarmé (the Symbolist cousin) each explore beauty-as-philosophy from a different angle.

-For witty social satire: Saki and Beerbohm write shorter pieces with Wilde's epigrammatic style.
+For witty social satire: Saki, Beerbohm, and Dorothy Parker write shorter pieces with Wilde's epigrammatic style—and a considerably sharper edge.

-For Romantic rebellion: Byron and Shelley pioneered the scandalous-artist persona Wilde perfected.
+For Romantic rebellion: Byron, Swinburne, and Shelley pioneered the scandalous-artist persona Wilde perfected—each demonstrating that Victorian outrage was the sincerest form of literary tribute.

-For historical influence: Read Pater and Huysmans to understand what shaped Wilde, then Firbank and Coward to see his influence on later generations.
+For historical influence: Read Pater and Huysmans to understand what shaped Wilde, then Firbank and Coward to see where his influence traveled after him.

 Wilde's achievement was making aestheticism entertaining, turning philosophy into epigrams, and proving that the most serious criticism of society could arrive dressed in evening clothes, telling jokes.
-These authors share different aspects of his genius—some the wit, some the philosophy, some the scandal, some the social criticism.
+These authors share different facets of his genius—some the wit, some the philosophy, some the scandal, some the social criticism, some the hidden cost of performing an identity that society refuses to sanction.
 But Wilde remains unique in combining all elements so perfectly that a century after his death, we're still quoting him, still laughing at his jokes, and still discovering that beneath the sparkle lay genuine insight into how we perform identity, pursue pleasure, and survive society's hypocrisies.